-Here are some photographs taken on my first trip to Singapore in July 2017.
-I was really impressed with Singapore, it's clean, safe, everything works super efficiently and there are many exciting things to see and do.
+Here are some photographs taken during my first visit to Singapore in July 2017.
+I was very impressed, it's clean, safe, everything works super efficiently and there are many exciting things to see and do.

 As well as photographs from my trip you'll find some travel tips and recommendations, which I hope that you find useful if you're planning a trip to Singapore.

 Ahead of the trip I had spent hours trawling through reviews of hotels, checking locations, facilities etc. That investment of time, and no doubt a bit of luck, led me to book the Hotel Jen at Orchard Gateway.
 The hotel is in an ideal location, a lift from the lobby takes you directly into an MRT subway station and just across the road is the main Singapore Visitor Centre.
 The rooftop pool area is superb, although sadly with too many things to do in the city there just wasn't enough time to make full use of it.

 If you are staying at The Hotel Jen then I think that it is worth choosing a room that includes access to their Club Lounge, as this will get you a free breakfast buffet, soft drinks and snacks all day and a free bar for a couple of hours in the evening.
 The free bar time was especially welcome as alcohol is very expensive in Singapore.
 A special mention for the staff at Hotel Jen, they are very friendly.

 Over at the aforementioned Visitor Centre on Orchard Road there are very knowledgeable staff who, with the help of an interactive screen, can assist you in planing your days.
 You can also purchase discounted multi tickets their for the attractions, saving you time as well as money.